-As the nation’s first full-time Hindu chaplain and program director, Vineet‘s work with Hindu-American students at one of the world’s premier educational institutions affords him a unique vantage point and powerful experiences from which to draw.
+As the nation’s first full-time Hindu chaplain and program director in higher education, Vineet‘s work with Hindu-American students at one of the world’s premier educational institutions affords him a unique vantage point and powerful experiences from which to draw.
 Vineet‘s work with the Hindu-American community is also unapologetically autobiographical– he is a second-generation Hindu American, who was born and raised in New York City and discovered his own faith calling in his youth.

 Vineet earned his Juris Doctor degree from the George Washington University Law School and his MA in Religious Studies at Rutgers University, under the tutelage of Professor Edwin F. Bryant.
 He has also studied the theology and praxis of Hinduism’s Chaitanya Vaishnava tradition in a number of traditional ashram settings in both the United States and India.
 To further his personal and professional development, Vineet is currently a doctoral candidate at New York University, where he has been appointed the inaugural Vera and Sam S. Jain Fellow in Vedanta Studies.